 If you have any questions about hosting a PGS room or would like help in planning your room, email Mark Kaufman, PGS Coordinator, email@example.com.

 The list of PGS hosts is published here and is updated regularly.
 [NOTE: As of Aug 8, there are only four PGS rooms remaining with King beds.]

 Hosting a PGS room is a great way to meet people, present yourself and others, and put yourself in charge of the music.
 The cost is $170 per night (which covers the room rental, taxes and FAR-West's insurance costs).
 Many hosts charge performers a fee to present in their room.
 Also, you can sleep in your room on the nights that you host.

 There are a limited number of rooms and bed choices (19 king and 9 with two doubles) on the PGS hallway and they will be allocated on a first come basis.
 Rooms are available for Thursday/Friday, Friday/Saturday or Thursday/Friday/Saturday nights.
-If you want to host for one night only, find a friend to share the other night(s) with you.
+If you want to host for one night only, there are a few Thursday only rooms or find a friend to share the other night(s) with you.
 The deadline is September 22, but reserve early so you can get your PGS schedule submitted on time for publication in the conference guide!

 PGS rooms can be reserved during the conference registration process by going to the Opportunities page and choosing the nights you want to sponsor a showcase.
 If you have already registered, you can log back in to the Registration site and continue to the Opportunities page.
 There you can add a PGS room for the nights you want to host.
 Then download and submit a Private Guerrilla Showcase Contract to finalize the reservation for your PGS room.
 Download PGS 2014 contract